Igalia/explainers/dictionary-api/README.md

 ## <a name="motivation"></a> Motivation

 There is a need to add some words to the browser's custom dictionary so that those are not marked as spelling errors by the browser.

+Some websites focus on specific topics.
+For instance, a website dedicated to Pokémon might feature the names of various Pokémon characters, such as Pikachu and Charmander.
+Similarly, there are websites that provide information about South Korea and may include Korean words or terms presented in English pronunciation.
+In both cases, the words mustn't be presented as spelling errors.

 The added words need to be removed at some point if those aren't necessary.

 Current specs such as [`element.spellcheck` attribute](https://html.spec.whatwg.org/multipage/interaction.html#attr-spellcheck) and [`::spelling-error` CSS pseudo-element](https://drafts.csswg.org/css-pseudo/#selectordef-spelling-error) manage the words already in the dictionary.